Snacks & Sides

 And the pumpkin seeds – according to the American Heart Association, “Pumpkin seeds also are rich in other nutrients, including magnesium, which can aid in heart and bone health, lower blood pressure and even prevent migraines.”
 So yes, those sound pretty good for you too.

-The sugar content may be a bit high for some but compared to other, storebought brands, these homemade granola bars are loaded with tasty ingredients and none of the preservatives!
+The sugar content may be a bit high for some, but compared to other store-bought brands, these homemade granola bars are packed with tasty ingredients and contain no preservatives.

 homemade granola bars up close